A motivic construction of the de Rham-Witt complex: Introduction

-Originally, the notion of reciprocity sheaf given in \cite{KSY1} looks quite different from the above one.
+where $\omega_!$ is the left Kan extension of $(X,D_X) \mapsto X \setminus |D_X|$ \footnote{ Originally, the notion of reciprocity sheaf given in \cite{KSY1} looks quite different from the above one.
 However, in \cite{KSY2}, it is shown that the above definition coincides with the original one, provided that the base field $k$ is perfect.
-An advantage of the above description is that we can think of a reciprocity sheaf as the ``shadow'' of a cube-invariant presheaf.
-Since the definition of cube-invariant presheaves is very similar to that of $\mathbb{A}^1$-invariant sheaves, one can prove many important properties of cube-invariant presheaves by following Voevodsky's classical methods, at least partly.
+An advantage of the above description is that we can think of a reciprocity sheaf as the ``shadow'' of a cube invariant presheaf.
+Since the definition of cube invariant presheaves is very similar to that of $\mathbb{A}^1$-invariant presheaves, one can prove many important properties of cube invariant presheaves by following Voevodsky's classical methods, at least partly. }.

-In the first half of this paper, we will show that the above formulation of reciprocity sheaves works well after replacing the base field $k$ by a noetherian scheme $S$.
-The notions of proper modulus pair, modulus correspondence and modulus (pre)sheaf with transfers are already introduced in \cite{Kelly-Miyazaki}, but we (re-)define all these notions over noetherian base schemes, both for the sake of completeness and for a more essential reason: we would like to allow the effective divisor $D_X$ to have \emph{rational coefficients} (see applications below for the reason why we need this generalization).
-Based on the category $\Cor_S$ of finite correspondences over $S$ \cite[Definition 9.1.8]{CD}, we will define the category of \emph{proper $\mathbb{Q}$-modulus pairs} $\QCor_S^\prop$ over $S$ (Definition \ref{def_QCor}).
-We can define the notion of cube-invariant presheaf and the functor $\omega_!\colon \PSh(\QCor_S^\prop)\to \PSh(\Cor_S)$ as before.
-Then we will introduce the notion of reciprocity sheaf over $S$, and study their behavior under categorical operations, i.e. base-change, restriction, etc.
+In the first half of this paper, we will generalize the theory of modulus pairs and sheaves on them to allow the effective divisor $D_X$ to have \emph{rational coefficients} (see applications below for the reason why we need this generalization).
+We will define the category of \emph{proper $\mathbb{Q}$-modulus pairs} $\MCor^\mathbb{Q}_k$ over $k$ (Definition \ref{def_QCor}).
+We can define the notion of cube invariant presheaf and the functor $\omega_!\colon \PSh(\MCor^\mathbb{Q}_k)\to \PSh(\Cor_k)$ as before.
+In fact, the resulting notion of $\mathbb{Q}$-reciprocity presheaf coincides with the usual one.
+This allows us to use $\mathbb{Q}$-modulus pairs in the theory of reciprocity sheaves.

 \